joakim/kay/README.md

 <br/>

-<b title="Too long; didn't read">Summary:</b> Fields are the synthesis of block-scoped variables and object properties.
+<b title="Too long; didn't read">Summary:</b> Fields are the consolidation of block-scoped variables and object properties.

 <br/>